Reducing Parental Conflict Toolkit

 - Rules and different duties that one or the other partner tends to do

-- Abusive consequences to rules and norms being broken or changed
+- Abusive consequences when rules and norms are broken or changed

 - Punishment for non-compliance